 • Pearled: The most common form of barley you’ll find in supermarkets.
 Pearled (or “pearl”) barley is a polished grain that doesn’t include the bran layer.
 It holds its shape well and puffs up when cooked, and has a pleasing starchy texture.
 This is the kind you want to make barley risotto.

 • Hulled: Also called “hulless”, this form of barley still has the bran layer attached to the groats, but not the hull, which is tough and inedible.
 Hulled barley takes longer to cook than the pearled version, although if it’s soaked for a few hours it will cook faster.
-Hulled barley is a good choice for grain salads.
+Hulled barley is a good choice for grain bowls and salads.

 How to make risotto with pearl barley